 - Faith Nurture Forum and Faith Impact Forum

 - Safeguarding Committee

 - Social Care Council [there are no anticipated vacancies]

 Nomination Process to Legal Bodies

-For the nomination process to legal bodies please contact the Office of the Principal Clerk at the Church offices in Edinburgh.
+For the process of nominating to legal bodies, please contact the Office of the Principal Clerk at the Church offices in Edinburgh.
 The bodies concerned are the following:

 The Nomination Committee will receive a list of names at its January meeting as agreed by representatives of the Nomination Committee, the LQC, the Principal Clerk, and the Solicitor.
 The Committee will then approve the list, subject to discussion, confident that it came to the Committee with the degree of independent scrutiny required.
 For the avoidance of doubt, the Nomination Committee will not receive any names other than those actually being put forward for nomination.
 The names will then be passed to the General Assembly in the normal fashion for appointment.